ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 1. Configure security gateways:
     1. Open the `/etc/strongswan/ipsec.conf` file:

-        In the following example, a connection is defined between these subnets:

-        - The on-premises subnet `10.160.x.x/26` with the IP address `169.61.x.x` for the strongSwan VPN gateway
-        - The deployable architecture VPN gateway and management VSI subnets `10.10.30.0/24,10.20.10.0/24` with a {{site.data.keyword.vpn_vpc_short}} gateway IP address `169.61.x.x`
+        In the following example, a connection is defined between the on-premises subnet `10.160.x.x/26` with the IP address `169.61.x.x` for the strongSwan VPN gateway and the deployable architecture VPN gateway and management VSI subnets `10.10.30.0/24,10.20.10.0/24` with a {{site.data.keyword.vpn_vpc_short}} gateway IP address `169.61.x.x`.

         ```text
          conn all